-The federal certification process now takes place every four years.
+The federal certification process now takes place every four years, beginning with the FY 2006/2007 certification.
 The next federal certification review will take place in FY 2014/2015.
 Certification comments that were made at the FY 2010/2011 federal review will be addressed during the intervening years before the next review as well any recommendations made by FDOT during the annual certification.
+In FY 2011/2012, the certification review will be conducted by FDOT.
 The FDOT certification review usually occurs early in the calendar year.